Sunday 18 June 2017

 Add the seismic fallout from the Grenfell Tower fire to the mix and we have the ingredients for a perfect storm of political change.
 The fires of neo-liberal economic forces released by Thatcher and tolerated or encouraged by every subsequent prime minister have almost burnt out.
 Osborne and Cameron used austerity to destroy and devalue public services and to reduce regulation and standards.
 The shocking outcome of Grenfell Tower reminds the public that regulation is there to protect citizens and is not just red tape as government ministers have been fond of telling us.

 Importantly and maybe for the first time, social media has trounced the media moguls in shifting public opinion.
 So we have lift off.
-Where it will take us is the great unknown but at last, the shackles of unfairness in wealth, taxation, rights, respect and representative democracy are no longer able to be pasted over by the press and media.
+Where it will take us is the great unknown but at last, the shackles of unfairness in wealth, taxation, rights, respect and representative democracy will no longer be able to be glossed over by the press and media.

 No comments: